vr000m/Research-Scripts/README.md

 * `laf.py`: Simple script that goes through my thesis .tex files and looks for acronyms.
 It stores the acronyms in the `tex files` and compares with those already listed in `list.tex` file.
 Also ignores words listed in `abbr.ignore`
+* `cnt_http_dialog.py`: script looks for a defined `token` in the HTTP request or response PCAP file.
+It parses out the URL, lists and counts their occurrences in the file.